-First, you need to install the tools that will be used for fetching the source code of slicer, generating the project files and build the project.
+First, you need to install the tools that will be used for fetching the source code of Slicer, generating the project files, and building the project.

-- Git and Subversion for fetching the code and version control. - GNU Compiler Collection (GCC) for code compilation. - CMake for configuration/generation of the project. - (Optional) CMake curses gui to configure the project from the command line. - (Optional) CMake Qt gui to configure the project through a GUI. - GNU Make - · GNU Patch
+- Git and Subversion for fetching the code and version control. - GNU Compiler Collection (GCC) for code compilation. - CMake for configuration/generation of the project. - (Optional) CMake curses GUI to configure the project from the command line. - (Optional) CMake Qt GUI to configure the project through a GUI. - · GNU Make - GNU Patch

-In addition, Slicer requires a set of support libraries that are not includes as part of the superbuild:
+In addition, Slicer requires a set of support libraries that are not included as part of the superbuild:

 - Qt5 with the components listed below.
-Qt version 5.15.2 is recommended, other Qt versions are not tested and may cause build errors or may cause problems when running the application.
+Qt version 5.15.2 is recommended; other Qt versions are not tested and may cause build errors or may cause problems when running the application.

 - Multimedia

 - UiTools

 - XMLPatterns

 - SVG

 - WebEngine

 - Script

 - X11Extras

 - Private

 - libXt

-Debian 11 Stable (Bullseye) and Testing (Bookworm)
+Debian 12 Bookworm (Stable) and Bullseye 11 (OldStable)